 - You clear your browsers cache;

 - The browser automatically clears your cache (such as when it detects that you are low on storage space); or

-- You are running "In cognito".
+- You are running "In-cognito".

-Synchronised selection and scroll into view of initiatives between the Initiative and Roadmap steps
+Synchronized selection and scroll into view of initiatives between the Initiative and Roadmap steps

 Previously when you selected an initiative in either the Initiative or the Roadmap steps, these were selected independently.
-Now, they are synchronised.
+Now, they are synchronized.
 Why?
 This change is to make it easier to work on an initiative as you switch between the Initiative and Roadmap steps.